tonypeng1/Personal-ChatGPT/README.md

 ## APP Features

-This app (version 0.4.0) currently has the following features.
+This app (version 0.5.0) currently has the following features.

 1. Switch between the LLM model of gpt-4-turbo-2024-04-09, claude-3-opus-20240229, mistral-large-latest, CodeLlama-70b-Instruct-hf, and gemini-1.5-pro-latest anytime in a chat session.
+Each response from a LLM is labeled with the model name.
 2. Select the behavior of your model as either deterministic, conservative, balanced, diverse, or creative.
 3. Select the maximum number of tokens the model creates for each API call.
 4. Select a date range and a previous chat session in that range (by choosing from a session summary) and reload the messages of this chat session from a local MySQL database.